Co-branding can be a fling or a long-lasting marriage. Just remember, love is a tricky thing.

 In 2016, Chinese smartphone brand Huawei released the Huawei P9 using Leica lenses in the camera.
 Besides pioneering the camera function within the smartphone category, the partnership helps Huawei draw on Leica’s equity as a German quality lens manufacturer – a valuable association for a Chinese tech manufacturer.

 McDonald’s also utilises co-branding to enter new markets.
-In their recent collaboration with juggernaut K-pop group BTS, McDonald’s gets access to a hyped and successful band and its millions of hardcore and dedicated followers.
-On the other hand, BTS is rocketed into 50 markets and can reap the exposure benefits from the fast-food chain’s global presence.
+By collaboration with juggernaut K-pop group BTS, McDonald’s got access to a hyped and successful band and its millions of hardcore and dedicated followers.
+On the other hand, BTS rocketed into 50 markets and reaped the exposure benefits from the fast-food chain’s global presence.

 Avoid the Pitfalls, Gain Popularity

-While co-branding holds big wins, it also can lead to downsides.
-One of them being control.
-When you collaborate with another brand, you open up yourself to criticism and damage.
-Versace’s partnership with H&M was a success until H&M became the scapegoat of the unsustainability of the fashion industry.
+While co-branding can produce big wins, it can also lead to pitfalls.
+One of them is a lack of control.
+When you collaborate with another brand, you open yourself up to criticism.
+Versace’s partnership with H&M was a success until H&M became the scapegoat for the unsustainability of the fashion industry.

 • Is there any hidden agenda that might damage your brands?